WinstonChenn/WinstonChen/_projects/rankprop.md

 {% responsive_image path: assets/img/rankprop_logo.png title: "Rankprop Logo" class: "img-fluid rounded z-depth-1" %}
 More details about Rankprop can be found [here](https://rankprop.gs.washington.edu/) <br/>

-Rankprop was developed for the task of protein sequence homology detection, which usually invovles two steps:
+Rankprop was developed for the task of detecting homology proteins from a protein database given a query protein.
+This task usually invovles two steps:
-1. Generating a high-qualitied protein similarity ranking, where the top of the ranking contains proteins that are similar to the query protein.
+1. Generating a high-quality protein similarity ranking, where the top of the ranking contains proteins that are similar to the query protein.
-2. Finds a cutoff point between positive and negative homology predictions
+2. Finds a cutoff point between positive and negative homology predictions.

 Rankprop effectively solved the 1st step of the problem by generating superior protein similarity rankings compared to other methods such as [BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi).
-For the 2nd step, there wasn't a clear solution that Rankprop or network propagation can offer. <br/>
+However, for the 2nd step, there wasn't a clear solution that Rankprop or network propagation can offer. <br/>

-<span style="font-size:20px;"><b>In this research project</b></span>, we applied the [knockoff filter](https://web.stanford.edu/group/candes/knockoffs/) to the cutoff selection for Rankprop's ranking result.
+<span style="font-size:20px;"><b>In this research project</b></span>, we applied the [knockoff filter](https://web.stanford.edu/group/candes/knockoffs/) to compute a confidence estimation, [q-value](https://en.wikipedia.org/wiki/Q-value_(statistics)), for all the proteins within the Rankprop ranking.
+Using q-values, we can select homology prediction cutoffs that meets desired false discovery rate (FDR), and therefore address Rankprop's cutoff selection problem in an error-controlled fasion.

 Knockoff filter is statistical tool [proposed by Rina Foygel Barber and Emmanuel Candès in 2015](https://candes.su.domains/publications/downloads/FDR_regression.pdf), which controls the False Discovery Rate (FDR) in a variable selection task.
 The knockoff FDR control invovles two steps:
 1. Generating a set of "knockoff variables" based on the original variables.
-2. Use the knockoff variables as a negative control to identify those trully important original variables.
+2. Use the knockoff variables as a negative control to identify those trully important original variables, by computing q-values.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">